tomkings3/tomkings3/README.md

 - Exploring relationships between the target and predictor variables to identify strong predictors.
 - Handling missing data in the application datasets, considering strategies like row/column removal and imputation.
 - Data cleaning and validation to ensure data quality and consistency.
-- Joining application data with transactional data from other sources like bureau.csv and previous_application.csv.
+- Joining application data with transactional data from other sources like general information with zipcodes.

 ### The Business Value of the Solution
-Our predictive model aims to significantly improve decision-making in the loan approval process.
-By accurately identifying potential defaults, the model can reduce financial risks.
-It also supports responsible lending by avoiding overburdening customers with loans they might struggle to repay.
+Our predictive model aims to significantly improve decision-making in the product line.
+By accurately identifying potential high sales in products with unique features.

 ### Challenges faced included:
 - Managing unbalanced data and its impact on model performance.
+- Massive data, which we countered with inner-join features.
 - Dealing with a significant amount of missing data and deciding on the best strategies for handling it.
 - Ensuring data integrity, especially when joining datasets of different structures and sources.
 ### What You Learned in the Project
-This project enhanced my skills in data preprocessing, particularly in handling missing data and data imbalances.
+This project enhanced my skills in data preprocessing, particularly in handling large data and data imbalances.
 I gained insights into the importance of thorough exploratory data analysis to guide the modeling process and learned advanced techniques for joining and aggregating complex datasets.

 ### Home Credit Defalut Risk Analysis